koibots8230/Newbie-Orientation/exercises/MotorsAndEncoders.md

 ```java
 encoder.getPosition()
 ```
 This gives us the total amount of rotations the <u>encoder</u> has had **since it powered on**.
-But, shouldn't be power cycling the robot every time we want to test new code.
+But, we shouldn't be power cycling the robot every time we want to test new code.
 So, in our teleopInit, we want to add something to reset the encoder positions.
 For this, we're going to use the following command:
 ```java
 encoder.setPosition(0)
 ```